aboutcode-org/aboutcode-toolkit/REFERENCE.rst

 =============
 Multiple licenses support format
 --------------------------------
-The multiple licenses support format for a CSV file is separated by a line break
+The multiple licenses support format for CSV files are separated by line break

 +----------------+------+-----------------+----------------------+
 | about_resource | name | license_key     | license_file         |